NewPages Guide to Literary Magazines

 Bear Review is a biannual journal of poetry and micro prose that makes the old new and showcases aesthetic competence and a knowledge of genre and literary tradition.
 We do admire experimentation and blurred genres, so long as the piece brings the heat.

 Bellevue Literary Review is a unique literary magazine featuring short stories, essays, and poems that examine human existence through the prism of health and healing, illness and disease.
-Now approaching its 20th anniversary, BLR continues to highlight the creative connections between literature and medicine.
+Now celebrating its 20th anniversary, BLR continues to highlight the creative connections between literature and medicine.

 Bellingham Review publishes “literature of palpable quality.”
 We showcase poetry, fiction, nonfiction, hybrid work, and we’re dedicated to offering continual support to our authors.